pippinbarr/cart253-2018/modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md

 - If you want `draw()` to start up again, you can call... `loop()`
 ---

-## As many arguments as you want!
+## As many parameters as you want!

 - Currently there are other aspects of drawing a caterpillar we probably want to control
-- Like how many segments it is, maybe what size the segments should be...
+- Like how many segments it is, maybe what size the segments should be, ...
+- So we could add further parameters to the function definition for those...

 ```javascript
 function drawCaterpillar(x,y,segments,radius) {